btaanish/ChatPulse/README.md

 ## Overview

-ChatPulse is a cutting-edge real-time chat room application designed to provide seamless and instantaneous communication between users.
+ChatPulse is a real-time chat room application designed to provide seamless and instantaneous communication between users.
 The app features a modern, intuitive interface with real-time chat functionalities akin to popular messaging platforms.
 It is built using React for the frontend, Node.js and Express for the backend, and MongoDB for data management.
 Real-time interactions are powered by Pusher, ensuring smooth and immediate message delivery.

 ## Features